goldenryu2000/Discord-OCR-Bot/readme.md

     <br />
     ![image](assets/fin-config-vars.png)
 - After adding both Buildpacks and Config variables,  we're now ready to deploy.
-- Follow the Steps given in "Deploy" section of your Heroku app.\
+- Follow the Steps given in "Deploy" section of your Heroku app. <br />
 - ### But,  First we have to change the Heroku stack to "heroku-18"
     - Changing it to "heroku-18" made it work for me.
     - Type in the first three commands in your bot directory (assuming you have [heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed) :